NanoPish/arcane/README.md

 * Containerization through [Docker](https://www.docker.com/) to achieve scalability, standardization, consistency, flexibility, and possibility to update this project to setup an orchestrator to achieve self-healing and auto-scaling architecture

 * Two environments, easily reproducible, local and prod
-    - A local environment to run the service in a local container, for example a local [mysql](https://www.mysql.com/) database
+    - A local environment to run the service in a local container, for example with the bundled sqlite database
     - A production environment to run the service in a remote container on an [EC2](https://aws.amazon.com/fr/ec2/) instance, with a [RDC](https://aws.amazon.com/fr/rds/) instance as a database

 * TO EDIT: a production API is running on my own AWS, accessible at TO EDIT